senx/warp10-jupyter/README.md

 Require py4j, jupyter, and optionally pandas and pickle.

+Warp 10 platforms that receive the requests must embed the [Py4J plugin](https://gitlab.com/senx/warp10-plugin-py4j).

 ### Installation from source ###

 `pip install -e .`

+Then, you can optionally copy the content of `macros/` into the macro folder of the Warp 10 platforms that receive the requests.

 ### Tutorials ###